kaustubhya/Web-Frontend/javascript/notes/js.md

 In second step, we join the variable block (blue) and address-value block (red).
 This is the second step of JS -> Code Execution.

-See address in memory tab in dev tools (use ctrl + f to get search bar, type akash, locate its address (starts with @), then type this address in search bar and then finally see all variables address there in the search execution context option).

 ```js
 const firstName = "Akash";